 Signature in the Schools - for Students

 Signature in the Schools is a theatrical training program unlike any other.
 The chance to be in a world premiere production, written, directed and staged by professional theater artists, featuring a professional actor.
-And beyond all of that, it’s the chance to participate in a theatrical conversation about issues that matter: race relations in America, veteran issues, the Arab Spring, immigration.
+And beyond all of that, it’s the chance to participate in a theatrical conversation about issues that matter: contemporary feminism, race relations in America, global imperialism, veteran issues.
 These are just a few of the topics that Signature in the Schools productions have delved into.

 Want to audition?
 Would you rather work backstage?
 Good news, any high school student currently enrolled in an Arlington County public high school is eligible to apply for both acting and technical positions.
 No experience necessary – we’ll teach you on the job!